Doing Business in Hungary

 - Purchase the complete Expat Arrivals Hungary Guide (PDF)

-It is relatively easy to do business in Hungary, as demonstrated by its ranking in the World Bank’s Ease of Doing Business Survey for 2019.
+It is relatively easy to do business in Hungary, as demonstrated by its ranking in the World Bank’s Ease of Doing Business Survey for 2020.
 Hungary ranked 52nd out of 190 countries surveyed.
-It achieved the top spot for trading across borders and also did well in enforcing contracts (22nd) and getting credit (32nd).
+It achieved the top spot for trading across borders and also did well in enforcing contracts (25th) and registering property (29th).

 Business hours are usually between 9am and 5pm, Monday to Friday.
 It is not unusual for Hungarians to work overtime and not take a lunch break.
 Most Hungarians take holidays during the summer months of July and August, so it’s best to avoid scheduling important meetings during these months.